ent/ent/doc/md/getting-started.md

 ## Query Your Entities

-`entc` generates a package for each entity schema that contains its predicates, default values, validators and additional information about storage elements (column names, primary keys, etc).
+`ent` generates a package for each entity schema that contains its predicates, default values, validators and additional information about storage elements (column names, primary keys, etc).

 ```go